NEOZEO64/hivecom/README.md

 3. Sensors
     - DHT22 for outside temperature & humidity measurement
     - DS18B20 (watertight) for inside temperature measurement
-    - 4x smaler Bosche H10a weight cells plus 4x HX711 weight cell amplifier chips
+    - 4x smaller Bosche H10a weight cells plus 4x HX711 weight cell amplifier chips (this time for weight cells instead of one for better stability)
 4. ATtiny84 as second microcontroller for HX711 management
     (The ESP32 has not enough pins to connect all HX711-chips, so I used an Attiny as an IO-middle-man that connects the HX711 chips to the ESP32 as an I2C slave)
 5. Periodic data upload over LoRa